Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 About 1 out of every 10 newborns will need to be re-screened.
 This does not mean he or she is deaf or hard of hearing.
 Sometimes the baby is too fussy during the screening or there is birthing debris in the ears.

 If the screening results indicate your infant should be re-screened, it is important to have it done within the first month.
-The hospital will schedule an appointment for you to have this re-screening completed by trained personnel.
+The parent is strongly encouraged to take their child to an outpatient audiologist facility to have their infant rescreened to rule out hearing loss.